superluminar-io/aws_fundamentals_workshop/docs/labs/lab_cleanup.md

   aws secretsmanager delete-secret --secret-id <secret-arn> --force-delete-without-recovery
   ```

+### 4. Check for Remaining Resources (Recommended)

+After completing the above steps, it's a good practice to double-check for any remaining resources:

+- Review the AWS Cost Explorer to ensure there are no unexpected charges.
+- Check other AWS services not mentioned above (e.g., Lambda functions, CloudWatch logs) to ensure complete cleanup.

 ## Summary

 By following these steps, you will ensure that all resources created during the labs are properly cleaned up, avoiding unnecessary costs.
 The `cdk destroy` command is the primary method for clean-up, but manual verification steps are provided for completeness.
+Always double-check your AWS account to confirm all resources have been removed.